UNSW-Riot-Games-Society/LoLSocWebpage/_posts/newsletters/2019-01-13-eoy-newsletter-v2.md

 Thanks for reading and credits to Kenzo Jeanson (Marketing Publications Director) for helping me put this newsletter together!

-Also, a massive shout out to all our sponsors this year for their continuous support and enrichment to our events.
+Also, a massive shout-out to all our sponsors this year for their continuous support and enrichment to our events.
 We look forward to an even better upcoming year with you!